bitcoinjs/coinselect/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-A fee-optimizing, transaction input selection module for bitcoinjs-lib.
+A transaction input selection module for bitcoin.

 The code is stable.

-The module's interface/existence is not.
+The module's interface is not.

 Please let me know if you are using this package.